beberlei/context/README.md

 ### Context (Interaction)

-A context is any PHP callable (no-base class?) that handles a use-case.
-Its execution is wrapped in a boundary.
+A context is any class that handles a use-case and therefore very similar to the interactor concept.

 ### Entity-Boundary-Interactor